setlog/k8s-loadbalancing-lan/README.md

 ## Let us fail first

-We deploy a simple nginx deployment with two server replicas and a load balancer.
+We deploy a simple nginx deployment with two replicas and a load balancer:

 ![Nginx](images/nginx-server.png "nginx-server")